Skip to main content

 WAN-interface-full.png

-5. Select Step 2, Interfaces, select the WAN Interfaces tab, and then the click a WAN (vni) interface.
+5. Select step 2, Interfaces, select the WAN Interfaces tab, and then click a WAN (vni) interface.
 The Edit WAN Interface Port popup window displays.

 edit-WAN-interface-port-border.png